TICCLAT/docs/database_design.md

 ## Example/benchmark queries

+### Most important queries (these should be fast)

+* Given a wordform, give word frequencies per year
+* Given a wordform, in what corpora does it occur, with what frequencies

+### Other ideas

 * Aggregate over words in corpus (or arbitrary selection of texts)
 	- Word frequency list
 	- Tf idf(?)